IntelLabs/fastRAG/README.md

 Pipelines can be run inline (code, service, notebook) once initialized properly.
 For a concrete example see this [notebook](examples/simple_oqda_pipeline.ipynb).

+#### Stand Alone UI Demos
+See [Demo](demo/) for a script creating stand alone demos for several workflows; the script creates a REST service and a UI service, ready to be used.
+Continue reading for more details on these services.

 #### Serve a pipeline via a REST service

 One can start a REST server with a defined pipeline YAML and send queries for processing or benchmarking.
 A pipeline is